J2897/TOR_Updater/README.md

 		Add arguments:		"C:\Users\<name>\Updaters\TOR_Updater-master\Update_TOR.py"
 		Start in:			C:\Python27

 3. Click 'Next', then 'Finished', and you're done!

-Sandboxie
+Sandboxie tip
 ---------

+*Ignore this if you don't have Sandboxie installed!*

-If you use Sandboxie you can create a shortcut to launch your TOR Browser in a sandbox:
+If you use Sandboxie you can create a shortcut to automatically launch your TOR Browser inside a sandbox - a good security decision considering that the person in control of the Exit Node could be someone with malicious intent.

+Here's how...

+1. Right-click on your Desktop and create a new shortcut:

+		New > Shortcut

+2. Select the Sandboxie executable:

+		"C:\Program Files\Sandboxie\Start.exe"

+3. Name it what ever you like; 'Start Tor Browser' is fine.

+4. Right-click on the shortcut and select `Properties`.

-Set the 'Target' as:
+5. Set the 'Target' as:

 		"C:\Program Files\Sandboxie\Start.exe" /box:DefaultBox /silent /nosbiectrl "C:\Users\<name>\Programs\Tor Browser\Start Tor Browser.exe"

-And set the 'Start in' as:
+6. And set the 'Start in' as:

 		"C:\Users\<name>\Programs\Tor Browser"

-Make sure the 'Start in' is correct or else the TOR Browser will not open!
+Make sure the 'Start in' is correct or else the TOR Browser will fail to open!

    [1]: http://www.python.org/ftp/python/2.7.5/python-2.7.5.msi
    [2]: http://sourceforge.net/projects/pywin32/files/pywin32/Build%20218/pywin32-218.win32-py2.7.exe